k2view-academy/K2View-Academy/articles/Cloud/01_overview/01_overview.md

 # What is K2view Cloud?

 K2view Cloud is a comprehensive orchestration platform that empowers users to effortlessly, with a click, generate, manage, and observe various Fabric runtime environments, including Training, Development with Web studio IDE, QA, CI/CD, Staging, and Production.
+These Fabric runtime environments are running in the Cloud, where K2view Cloud uses the most modern and up-to-date cloud technology, while encapsulating all cloud operation complexity from users.
 The platform offers the flexibility to choose between a fully managed cloud service, a self-hosted environment, or a hybrid setup, enabling seamless accessibility from any location.

 ## Key principles and Benefits